Skip to main content Skip to complementary content

 Adding SQL transformations

 You can include SQL-based tables in transformation tasks.
 A SQL transformation allows you to input a SQL SELECT query into a pipeline to define complex or simple transformations.
+You can let SQL assistant generate a query from a text prompt using generative AI.
 You can also use macros to adapt the query to run if an initial load or an incremental load is performed.

 For more information about creating a transformation task, see Transforming data.